nhs-analystx/analystX/resources.md

         </div>
     </li>
 </ul>

+##Contact us##
-       <p>If you have any further queries or would like to contribute further information, please contact england.analystx@nhs.net</p>
+If you have any further queries or would like to contribute further information, please contact england.analystx@nhs.net